zonca/italianschoolsd-website/site/content/classes/_index.md

 ## Italian-heritage classes for kids K-6

 Italian-heritage classes allow kids that are already advanced or fluent in Italian, not necessarily mother-tongue, to deepen their knowledge of the
-Italian language and learn many of the topics taught to their peers in Italy.
-The instructors are all mother-tongue and will teach in Italian.
+Italian language and learn many of the topics taught to their peers in Italy, starting from the four baic language skills: comprehension, reading , writing and oral production.
+Starting from 3rd grade, the program will be enriched with the study of history and geography topics present in the Italian public school program.
+The instructors are all mother-tongue and they will teach in Italian.

 The classes initially will follow programs similar to those already offered by the Italian American Academy of San Diego.